segovelo/cmd-ssh/README.md

 Go back to Windows command line.\
 You are now ready to execute mkrepo.bat from Windows command line which then\
-run mkrepo.py and this executebash /mnt/c/Users/<Your/Path/To/Folder/ChangeIt>/scriptrepo.sh\
+run mkrepo.py and this execute "bash /mnt/c/Users/<Your/Path/To/Folder/ChangeIt>/scriptrepo.sh"\
 C:\Users\some_user\desktop>mkrepo repo-name

 When you finish and before closing terminal stop ssh server\